-The receivables and payables represent transactions related to the purchase and sale of investments.
-However, the actual transfer of cash did not occur until the subsequent period.
+The receivables and payables represent transactions related to the purchase and sale of investments that have not settled at the end of the fiscal year.

 NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

 Estimates

 The preparation of the financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the amounts of income and expense during the reporting period.
 Actual results could differ from those estimates.